Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Bexley - South, placing the area among the bottom 25% of areas assessed nationally

-New building activity comprises approximately 55.0% detached dwellings and 45.0% townhouses or apartments, offering a range of medium-density options across various price brackets.
-With around 558 people per approval, Bexley - South is considered a mature, established area.
-Projections indicate that the population will grow by 206 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating further population growth beyond current projections.
+The new building activity consists of approximately 55.0% detached dwellings and 45.0% townhouses or apartments, offering a range of medium-density options and catering to various price brackets.
+Bexley - South has an established population density, with around 558 people per approval.
+According to the latest AreaSearch quarterly estimate, the area is projected to grow by 206 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand in the foreseeable future, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development